Where to Have an Author's Breakfast in Paris?

 The place.
 The experience to try at least once in a lifetime?
 Slip on your finest loafers, settle under the Belle Époque-inspired glass roof or on the divine terrace of Bar Vendôme at Ritz for the chicest breakfast in Paris…

-To start the day right: the Vendôme breakfast with fresh fruit juice, pastries, yogurt, cereal, or fresh fruit salad (€62).
-Attention to detox girlies: the best green juice in Paris is served here, made of cucumber, celery, green apple, and fresh mint (€25).
+To start the day well : the Vendôme Breakfast comes with fresh fruit juice, pastries, yogurt, cereal, or a fresh fruit salad (€62).
+For detox lovers: the best green juice in Paris is served here, made with cucumber, celery, green apple, and fresh mint (€25).

 © Ritz Paris.